ctfer-io/terraform-provider-ctfd/docs/data-sources/challenges_dynamic.md

 - `next` (Number) Suggestion for the end-user as next challenge to work on.
 - `requirements` (Attributes) List of required challenges that needs to get flagged before this one being accessible.
 Useful for skill-trees-like strategy CTF. (see [below for nested schema](#nestedatt--challenges--requirements))
 - `state` (String) State of the challenge, either hidden or visible.
-- `tags` (List of String) List of challenge tags that will be displayed to the end-user.
+- `tags` (Set of String) List of challenge tags that will be displayed to the end-user.
 You could use them to give some quick insights of what a challenge involves.
-- `topics` (List of String) List of challenge topics that are displayed to the administrators for maintenance and planification.
+- `topics` (Set of String) List of challenge topics that are displayed to the administrators for maintenance and planification.
 - `value` (Number) The value (points) of the challenge once solved.
 It is mapped to `initial` under the hood, but displayed as `value` for consistency with the standard challenge.

 <a id="nestedatt--challenges--requirements"></a>